Halton Herald

 The Halton Herald is a nonprofit newsgroup in Halton Hills, Ontario.
 The group, composed of volunteers, promotes itself as Halton's only independent news source.
 It accepts no government funding or private advertisements to maintain its reports.

-Freedom of the press issue - 2006 civil action - Ontario Superior Court sets Freedom of Speech precedent.
+Freedom of the press issue

 The Halton Herald received national notoriety when an Ontario Superior Court judge dismissed a civil action claim launched by The Town of Halton Hills.
-The Town had attempted to sue The Halton Herald's chief administrator, Al Kirouac, in an attempt to censor the nonprofit group's ability to publish critical reports on the town's administrators and its political board members' activities.
+The Town had attempted to sue The Halton Herald's chief administrator, Al Kerouac, in an attempt to censor the nonprofit group's ability to publish critical reports on the town's administrators and its political board members' activities.

 The Halton Herald had published a series of stories regarding the injudicious conduct of Halton Hills Council, as well as publicly criticizing the discriminatory practices of a number of the town's senior administrators.

 A Freedom of Information application disclosed that the then Town Chief Administrator, C.A.O.
-Bob Austin, and Mayor Bonnette sought legal advice from a Town Solicitor who advised council that they could sue the Herald's Chief Administrator, Al Kirouac, for defamation.
+Bob Austin, and Mayor Bonnette sought legal advice from a Town Solicitor who advised council that they could sue the Herald's Chief Administrator, Al Kerouac, for defamation.
 The Herald's Committee voted to challenge the action, to defend journalists' right to criticize governments without fear of reprisal or threat of litigation.

 Ryder Gilliland asserted in a motion to the Ontario Supreme Court, Halton Hills (Town) v.
-Kirouac, [2006] O.J.
+Kerouac, [2006] O.J.
 No. 1473(Sup.Ct.):